|

 the event.
 But I am a late riser, and by starting my coverage northwest of Rolfe and not arriving in town until

 early afternoon, I missed a lot of folk and activities.
+There were also riders from far beyond the

 borders of Iowa.
 In fact, it was a revelation, when I was at Skunk River Cycles in Ames the week ahead of RAGBRAI to get a cotter pin replaced, that people from